eilite/electricity_administration/README.md

 # electricity_administration
 This project is an imlementation for a work sample.

-It is a REST API that can be used to manage one's electricity powerstations built with scala and play framework.
+It is a REST API that can be used to manage users electricity powerstations built with scala and play framework.

 ## Run the API
 First create a mysql database and run the [electricity_monitoring.sql](https://github.com/eilite/electricity_administration/blob/master/etc/electricity_monitoring.sql)